 The SMOs cover many international standards and best practices:

 - SMO 2: International Education Standards™ for Professional Accountants and Other Pronouncements Issued by the International Accounting Education Standards Board™ (IAESB™)

 - SMO 3: International Standards and Other Pronouncements Issued by the International Audit and Assurance Standards Board® (IAASB®)

 - SMO 4: International Ethics Standards Board for Accountants® (IESBA®) Code of Ethics for Professional Accountants™

 - SMO 5: International Public Sector Accounting Standards™ and Other Pronouncements Issued by the International Public Sector Accounting Standards Board® (IPSASB®)

 - SMO 7: International Financial Reporting Standards and Other Pronouncements Issued by the International Accounting Standards Board (IASB)

 The SMOs were ratified by the IFAC Council in 2004 as part of the 2003 IFAC Reforms and updated by a vote of the IFAC Council in 2012.
 Adherence is mandatory for all IFAC Members and Associates.

 Statements of Membership Obligations (SMOs) 1-7 (Revised)

-IFAC revised the Statements of Membership Obligations (SMOs)—a comprehensive exercise over two years that gave all stakeholders a voice and followed strict due process.
-The result is a clarified set of SMOs—seven benchmarks that are globally recognized as a framework for strong, credible, and high-quality professional accountancy organizations (PAOs).
-The revised SMOs, which are the basis of the IFAC Member Body Compliance Program, are designed to assist PAOs in leading the way to serve the public interest by supporting adoption and implementation of international standards.
+The Statements of Membership Obligations (SMOs) were revised in 2012, after a comprehensive two-year exercise that gave all stakeholders a voice and followed strict due process.
+The result is a clarified set of SMOs—seven globally recognized benchmarks that provide a framework for strong, credible, and high-quality professional accountancy organizations (PAOs).
+The revised SMOs, which are the basis of the IFAC Member Compliance Program, assist PAOs to lead the way in serving the public interest by supporting adoption and implementation of international standards.